badver/react-native-doc-scanner/README.md

 ## Demo

-/ScannerDemo contains a test app I used for testing.
+/ScannerDemo contains a test app I use for testing.

 ## Getting started